-NHPP projects must be on an eligible facility and support progress toward achievement of national performance goals for improving infrastructure condition, safety, mobility, or freight movement on the NHS, and be consistent with Metropolitan and Statewide planning requirements.
-The enhanced NHS is composed of rural and urban roads serving major population centers, international border crossings, intermodal transportation facilities, and major travel destinations.
-It includes:
+NHPP projects must be on an eligible facility and support progress toward achievement of national performance goals for improving infrastructure condition, safety, mobility, or

 - The Interstate Highway System; - Most existing principal arterials and border crossings on those routes; - Intermodal connectors highways that provide motor vehicle access between the NHS and major intermodal transportation facilities; - Strategic Highway Network (STRAHNET) The network of highways important to U.S. strategic defense and its connectors to major military installations.